The ex/vi specification is based on the historical practice found

 2. Control characters less than \177 are represented as '^'

-followed by the character offset from the '@'
+followed by the character offset from the '@' character in

-the ASCII map; for example, \007 is represented as '^G'
+the ASCII map; for example, \007 is represented as '^G'.

-3. \177 is represented as '^'
+3. \177 is represented as '^' followed by '?'.

 The display of characters having their eighth bit set was less